 Material design is a design system from Google.
 It offers guidelines, components and tools that support best practices in user interface design.
 Its open-source code helps designers and developers work better together and teams can use it to make their products look good quickly.

-To use Material design well, you must learn its guidelines.
-Then, use its components and tools in your design work.
-This helps you make your designs easy to use and visually appealing.
-Material design has many resources to help teams work together better.
-It helps you speed up the digital product creation process.
-You can use Material design to make products more attractive and easy for everyone.
+To use Material design well, you’ve got to learn its guidelines first, and then, you can apply its components and tools in your design work.
+This will help you make your designs easy to use and visually appealing.
+What’s more, Material design has many resources to help teams work together better.
+It helps you speed up the digital product creation process, and you can use Material design to make products more attractive and easy for everyone.

 Follow Top UI Design Trends

-UI design trends change often and influence how we see and use digital products.
-From minimalism to neumorphism, each trend has its benefits.
-These trends help you create new ideas and improve your design work.
+UI design trends change—often—and influence how we see and use digital products.
+From minimalism to neumorphism, each trend has got its benefits.
+These trends can help you create new ideas and improve your design work, too.
 Here's a look at important UI trends that have shaped our screens since the first graphical user interfaces:

 Reduce Cognitive Friction in Mobile

-Cognitive friction is when users feel puzzled or uncomfortable when they use a website or app.
-It may happen if the app is hard to understand or doesn't work the way they expect.
-The design may not match how people naturally think or behave.
-This problem makes the user put in more effort to figure things out.
+Cognitive friction is what happens when users feel puzzled or uncomfortable when they use a website or app.
+It may happen if the app is hard to understand or if it doesn't work the way they expect.
+The design may not match how people naturally think or behave—and it’s a problem that makes the user put in more effort to figure things out.

-Cognitive friction can make users feel frustrated and make mistakes.
-They might even stop using the product.
-Thus, you must reduce cognitive friction to make a user-friendly design, so everything feels smooth and easy to use.
+Cognitive friction can make users feel frustrated and make mistakes—and both of these problems are serious red flags for designers to watch out for.
+Users might even stop using the product, too.
+So, you’ve got to reduce cognitive friction if you want to make a user-friendly design, so everything feels smooth and easy to use.

 Here are some ways to reduce cognitive friction in mobile design.

-• Minimize input effort: Use autofill options and limit the number of fields in forms.
-This makes data entry faster and less error-prone.
+Minimize input effort: Use autofill options and limit the number of fields in forms.
+This will make data entry faster and less error-prone for users.

-• Use familiar patterns: Stick to design conventions that users recognize.
-This reduces the learning curve and speeds up interaction.
+Use familiar patterns: Stick to design conventions that users recognize.
+This won’t just reduce the learning curve but speed up interaction, too.

-• Optimize content: Break down information into small, digestible chunks.
-Use headings, bullet points and images to make content easier to scan.
+Optimize content: Break down information into small, digestible chunks for users.
+Use headings, bullet points and images to make content easier to scan for them.

-• Limit choices: Offer clear options without overwhelming users with too many choices.
-This helps them make decisions more confidently and quickly.
+Limit choices: Offer clear options without overwhelming users with too many choices.
+When they have the right number of choices—and clearly—it will help them make decisions more confidently and quickly.

 Design AR Experiences